OPIOID ADDICTION TREATMENT IN NORTH CAROLINA

 We have a variety of treatment options for our patients, no matter where you find yourself on the road to sobriety.
 We can help create a customized plan for you so you can get sober and stay sober.
 We believe outpatient drug rehab can help you by providing personalized, flexible support to help you maintain your sobriety in our holistic programs that treat both addiction and mental illness simultaneously.
 We also offer individual and group therapy, medication management, and other effective treatments to help you readjust to life without opioids.

 We are your allies in recovery.
 If you’re ready to start the process of getting clean with outpatient opioid rehab in North Carolina, please call us today at (888) 201-5086 to learn more, or reach out online.
-We have locations in Asheville and Charlotte.
+We are conveniently located in Asheville.